Noodlewitt/bootlegcms/readme.md

 You can include it into config/app.php

 ######via Manual:
 You can of course create a plugin manually with whatever structure makes sense to you..
-A base template for a theme can be found online.
+A base template for a theme can be found here: [Sample theme](https://github.com/Noodlewitt/bootlegcms-sampleplugin).